muharemovic/gnome-shell-extension-sensory-perception/README.md

 ## Compatibility

+As of [v14](/releases/tag/v14) GNOME Shell 40 is tested as working.
 As of [v12](/releases/tag/v12) GNOME Shell 3.36 is tested as working.
 As of [v11](/releases/tag/v11) GNOME Shell 3.34 is tested as working.
 As of [v8](/releases/tag/v8) GNOME Shell 3.32 is tested as working.